Aidan Backus

 Research

-23 February 2023, joint with James Leng and Zhongkai Tao: The fractal uncertainty principle via Dolgopyat's method in higher dimensions
+13 June 2025, Analysis and Partial Differential Equations, joint with James Leng and Zhongkai Tao: The fractal uncertainty principle via Dolgopyat's method in higher dimensions

 28 April 2020: The Breit-Wigner series for noncompactly supported potentials on the line